 Myself

 I’ve always been a talker.
 I am an out-loud thinker, and I'm proud of it.
 I don’t see a use in keeping good ideas to yourself, maybe because most concepts that my brain develops usually come straight out of my mouth.
-I believe that for an idea to be executed well, you must be able to verbally present the message.
-Keeping this in mind also helps with my preparation, as it is way easier for me to communicate an idea if I find a way to get it across in a digestible and understandable manner.
-I consider myself to be an expert communicator and a meticulous ideator who struggles to stay silent when I have a good idea.
+I believe that for an idea to be executed well, you must be able to present the message verbally.
+I consider myself an expert communicator and a meticulous ideator who struggles to stay silent when I develop a good idea.

 My Journey

 My journey in becoming an avid storyteller, imaginator, and copywriter started in high school.
-Yielding from a small town in Southern New Hampshire, I was seemingly thrust into the biggest school in the state.
-I was a big fish in a little pond, and I had now found myself staring into the abyss of the ocean.
+Hailing from a small town in Southern New Hampshire, I was seemingly thrust into the biggest school in the state.
+I was a big fish in a little pond, and I decided it was time for me to become a shark.
 I went through the trials and tribulations, headlining on the football field and captivating audiences as an actor in musical performances.
 I was like a bizarro version of Troy Bolton, but it allowed me to build my communicative abilities and get a foothold in public speaking.
 My experiences eventually led me to write and host my very own professionally produced sports web series.
 After graduating from Pinkerton Academy, I planned to further my communication and writing skills at Syracuse University.